 - 1 cup vegetable broth

-- 14-ounce can diced tomatoes (I used Muir Glen Fire Roasted)
+- 14 oz diced tomatoes I used Muir Glen Fire Roasted

-When the eggplant is done, check the seasonings and add more salt if necessary.
-Stir in the Liquid Smoke (optional) and the sour cream, and cook for another minute, until warmed through.
-Serve over pasta (I used Tinkyada Pasta Joy brown rice noodles) or rice.
+- When the eggplant is done, check the seasonings and add more salt if necessary.
+Stir in the optional Liquid Smoke and the sour cream, and cook for another minute until warmed through.

 Susan Voisin is the author and photographer of the immensely popular, award-winning blog, FatFree Vegan Kitchen.